anzeabram/SiCS/README.md

 - draw walls and other features to both `.th2` files in Inkscape
 - include both `.th2` files to a `.th` survey file of a passage (check `templates`)
-- include scraps in plan and extended view maps
+- include scraps in plan and extended view maps in `{cave}.thm` file
 - join the scraps within `{cave}.th` file

 ## Drawing in Inkscape